caisr-hh/Co-TSFA-Contrastive-Time-Series-Forecasting-with-Anomalies/README.md

 # Co-TSFA: Contrastive Time-Series Forecasting with Anomalies
-## Official Codebase for the ICLR 2026 Submission
+## Official Codebase for the TMLR 2026 Submission

 This repository contains the implementation used in the paper “Contrastive Time-Series Forecasting with Anomalies (Co-TSFA)”